Welcome to today's edition of the Rush 24-7 podcast.

 That was an alert customs agent.

-It was still under the Clinton administration who put their effort into protecting the city.
+It was still under the Clinton administration who put their efforts into producing the city.

-Okay, well, if we're if we're gonna say that, then we're gonna have to say that the new phenomenon that oral sex is the most popular high school activity in America today got start during the Clinton administration.
+Okay, well, if we're going to say that, then we're going to have to say that the new phenomenon that oral sex is the most popular high school activity in America today got start during the Clinton administration.

 Well, I'm just using your logic.

-If if an alert customs agent, not the Clinton administration.
+If an alert customs agent, not the Clinton administration.

 Thank you very much.